Inbound Marketing Blogfor Manufacturers and Healthcare Companies

-This stage of the buyer's journey is commonly overlooked, especially by small businesses and manufacturers.
+This stage of the buyer's journey is commonly overlooked, especially by B2B marketing teams.

 In this stage the person may not even know they need your product or service, let alone know who you are.
 If you create content that is only about your brand or your product, how is this buyer expected to find you.
 Sure, there may be ways that they will stumble across you, but with inbound marketing your goal is to be there when that buyer is in that stage.